Worried your child has ADHD: first steps

 - Does my child need to take the medication every day, including weekends and holidays?

-So if your child has been prescribed stimulant medication, your health professional should be monitoring him closely.
-Most side effects are mild and don’t last long.
-If there are side effects that don’t go away, your health professional might change the dose or timing of medication to help with this.
+If your child has been prescribed stimulant medication, your health professional should be monitoring him closely.
+If there are side effects that are causing problems, your health professional might change the type, dose or timing of medication to help with this.

-There’s also a non-stimulant medication available for treating ADHD, called Strattera® (atomoxetine).
-This medication might reduce anxiety too.
+There are some other medications available for treating ADHD.
+One is Strattera® (atomoxetine).
+This medication might reduce anxiety a bit too.
+Another is Catapres® (clonidine).

 Managing medication in older children and teenagers